AndyGauge/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 the examples are really important because they can help users understand what an item is, how it is used, and for what purpose it exists.

-Let's see an example coming from the [standard library] by taking a look at the [`std::env::args()`][env::args] function:
+Let us see an example coming from the [standard library] by taking a look at the [`std::env::args()`][env::args] function:

 ``````text